 Employment

 PiVAL International acknowledges that persons with disabilities represent a significant portion of the Canadian workforce.
-In support of this, PiVAL International is committed to enhancing the recruitment, retention, and promotion of employees with disabilities.
+In support of this, PiVAL International is committed to enhancing the recruitment, retention, and promotion/advancement/growth of employees with disabilities.
 The following initiatives have been identified to create a workplace that is inclusive and welcoming to job seekers with disabilities.

-Objective Short-Term Action Medium-Term Action Long-Term Action
+Objective | Short-Term & On-going Action | Medium- & Long-Term Action |

-Analyze and benchmark hiring, promotion, and retention rates for employees with disabilities.
+Analyze and benchmark hiring, promotion, and retention rates for employees with disabilities |

-Improve opportunities for employees and potential employees with disabilities.
+Improve opportunities for employees and potential employees with disabilities. |

-Make accessibility considerations part of the onboarding process
+Make accessibility considerations part of the onboarding process |

 Built Environment